cagatayp0/esp32-sensors/README.md

 This project aims to gather data from an imu sensor (Sparkfun 9dof Stick), an air quality sensor (DFRobot BME680) & a gps module (U-Blox Neo6m) and to send them to a database (Google Firebase).
 Imu and air quality sensors are communicating with the ESP32 via I2C protocol, whereas gps module sends bits with UART protocol.
 I used NodeMCU 32-S as development card.
 The following image shows the wiring.

+## Most Common Problems I've Faced When I'm Working on This Project

+### Using Software Serial Instead of Hardware Serial

+### Not Using Dual Core of ESP32

 ## References

 * GPRMC Decoding by David Watts: https://www.youtube.com/watch?v=bgOZLgaLa0g&t=485s